 Parental Alienation Syndrome (PAS)

-Some form of Parental Alienation is involved in most divorce cases where children are involved.
-The question becomes how severe and pervasive is the conduct of the parent engaging in the alienation.
-Further how, if at all, has the child been affected?
-PAS occurs when one parent in what is typically a post–divorce custody arrangement successfully manipulates the child to turn against the other parent.
+Some form of parental alienation is involved in most divorce cases where children are involved.
+The question becomes, how severe and pervasive is the conduct of the parent engaging in the alienation?
+Furthermore, how, if at all, has the child been affected?
+PAS occurs when one parent, in what is typically a post–divorce custody arrangement, successfully manipulates the child into turning against the other parent.

-Attorney Noll is well versed in the area of child brainwashing and Parental Alienation Syndrome.
-Using the assistance of a variety of psychological experts, Ms. Noll has successfully litigated the issue and effect of Parental Alienation upon children in various custody proceedings.
+Attorney Noll is well-versed in the area of child brainwashing and Parental Alienation Syndrome.
+Using the assistance of a variety of psychological experts, Ms. Noll has successfully litigated the issue and affects of parental alienation on children in various custody proceedings.

 Each of these behaviors serve to: